opencog/sensory/DesignNotes-C.md

 Solution:
 * Stage zero: this is what LookatLink does.
 * Stage one: build a connector-matcher.
-This is not a full parser, but is a prereq for matching connetors.
+This is not a full parser, but is a prereq for matching connectors.
 MatchLink
 * Stage two: punt, build a random selector.
 * Stage three: build a HookupLink
 * Stage four: `cog-execute!` is all we need.